 The best beachfront kid-friendly hotels in Carlsbad are Beach Terrace Inn (a family-owned boutique hotel on the sand) and Cape Rey Carlsbad Beach, a Hilton Resort and Spa (across the street from the beach).

 Most families that I work with stay in the larger resorts like Four Seasons Aviara, Park Hyatt Aviara, and Omni La Costa.
+You can also see my list of best Carlsbad hotels.

 What are your favorite things to do in Carlsbad with kids?
 See also my complete list of family activities in San Diego.